iamkirankumaryadav/Library/Machine Learning/Machine Learning Models.md

 [Algorithm](https://github.com/KIRANKUMAR7296/Algorithms/blob/main/Code/10.K%20Mean%20Clustering.ipynb)

-- Groups data points into a specified number of clusters.
+- Groups similar data points together based on their features into a specified number of clusters.
 - Data points with similar characteristics are grouped in one cluster.
+- `Mean` in `K-Mean` refers to the averaging of data (Finding the `centroid`)
-- We choose the `K` number of clusters and select `K` random data points as `centroid` (centre of cluster) as centroid for each cluster.
+- Initially `K` random data points are selected as a `centroid` (centre of cluster) for each cluster.
-- Data points nearest to its corresponding `centroid` belong to that cluster.
+- Each data point nearest to its corresponding `centroid` belongs/assigned to that cluster.
-- Again the `centroid` is calculated, and the data points are updated based on the new `centroid`
+- Again the `centroid` is recalculated for the newly formed cluster, and the data points are updated based on the new `centroid`
 - This is an iterative process, we stop when there is no further classification.
-- Different starting points ( Random centroid selected ) create different clusters.
+- Different starting points (Random centroid selected) create different clusters.
 - `Elbow Method`: The sum of squared distance gets smaller as the number of clusters increases.
 - The `Elbow` method helps to find the `optimal` number of clusters.